brookemitchell/llm-dev-examples/commands/fix-my-pr.md

 - Each fix is applied, verified, and validated before marking as resolved
 - Failures in one fix don't stop the entire process
 - All actions are logged for audit and debugging
-- GitHub comments are marked as resolved automatically
+- GitHub comments are marked as resolved automatically using GitHub CLI
 - **Action commands are automatically removed after successful processing**
 - Manual intervention may be needed for complex cases
 - Always review changes thoroughly